Baldwin DRS-6-4-750

-The Baldwin DRS-6-4-750 is a Diesel-electric locomotive built by Baldwin Locomotive Works in 1949.
+The Baldwin DRS-6-4-750 is a diesel-electric locomotive built by Baldwin Locomotive Works in 1949.
 The DRS-6-4-750 was powered by a naturally aspirated six-cylinder diesel engine rated at 750 hp, and rode on a pair of three-axle trucks in an A1A-A1A wheel arrangement.
-One of these models were built for Office Chérifien des Phosphates (OCP) Railroad in Morocco.
+The only model ever produced was built for the Office Chérifien des Phosphates (OCP) Railroad in Morocco.